10 Hold that space!

 and in-between, and after and before …

-Let's finish this course with a poem about writing.
-In this poem, a driving instructor's teaching strategy involves likening his student's profession to the art of learning to drive.
+You will finish this course with a poem about writing.
+In this poem, a driving instructor’s teaching strategy involves likening his student’s profession to the art of learning to drive.
 The humour comes partly from the arbitrariness of his comparison.

 ‘Switch off the engine and secure the car.’